mnot/I-D/uri-get-off-my-lawn/draft.md

 For example, an extension or application ought not say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling in URIs.

+However, applications MAY nominate or constrain the port they use, when applicable.
+For example, BarApp could run over port nnnn (provided that it is properly registred).

 ## URI Paths